elmastudio/aino-theme/readme.txt

 == Copyright ==

-Aino WordPress Theme, Copyright 2020 Elmastudio Ltd.
+Aino Theme, (C) 2021 Elmastudio Ltd.
-Aino is distributed under the terms of the GNU GPL
+Aino is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by